10% Alumni PhD Fee Discount

 Educational Research PhD Scholarship

-1 Full-Time PhD Studentship & 1 Part-Time PhD Studentship
+1 Part-Time PhD Studentship

-Applications are sought from appropriately qualified candidates who would like to pursue a full-time PhD programme of research in the area of Educational Policy and Practice within the School of Education.
+Applications are sought from appropriately qualified candidates who would like to pursue a part-time PhD programme of research in the area of Educational Policy and Practice within the School of Education.
 The focus of the research will be on one of the ‘grand challenges’ of our time, the relationship between socio-economic disadvantage and low educational achievement and what might be done to close the gap between learners from more and less advantaged backgrounds.
 The successful candidate will be part of a larger team involved in a new and exciting initiative at the University of Glasgow exploring ways in which research, policy and practice might interact to promote more equitable education systems.

 In the first instance, potential candidates should prepare an outline proposal addressing the following key questions: